jordinaryy/Sprint-Review-and-Retrospective-Agile-Project/README.md

 **How do I start working on a program?
 What Agile stuff do I want to use in the future?

-I’m not gonna lie—big projects can be overwhelming.
+I’m not gonna lie, big projects can be overwhelming.
 So now, I try to chop everything up into small chunks and just work on a little bit at a time.
 Agile helped me with that for sure.
 I like the idea of just building a piece, checking it, getting feedback, and then moving on.
 For my future work, I definitely want to keep breaking things down into sprints and actually talking things out with people instead of suffering in silence when something goes wrong.

 **What does it mean to be a good team member in software development?